 Resistance training is the other half

 Protein without training does not preserve muscle.
 The mechanical signal from lifting weights is what tells your body to keep the muscle you have.
 Two to three sessions per week is the threshold.
 Compound movements (squats, deadlifts, presses, rows, pull-ups) deliver more signal per minute than isolation work.
 30 to 45 minutes per session is enough.
+The ADA 2026 obesity standards now formally recommend muscle-strengthening activity for everyone on obesity pharmacotherapy, which includes you.

 GLP-1 with B12: When It Matters and When It Does Not